connervieira/Predator/DOCUMENTATION.md

     - All configuration values are explained extensively in the [CONFIGURATION.md](CONFIGURATION.md) document.
     - Make changes to any of the configuration values to better fit your usage context.
     - This step is very open-ended.
 Depending on your situation, you may leave the configuration almost untouched, while other situations might involve intensive changes.
-3. Depending on the platform, Predator might not be able to locate the `config.json` file.
+3. In rare cases, Predator might not be able to locate the `config.json` file.
 If you encounter issues during the steps described in the "Usage" section, you may need to manually set Predator's directory.
 Under normal circumstances, this shouldn't be necessary.
     - At the top of the all Python scripts, you should see a variable titled `predator_root_directory`.
 By default, a Python function is used to find the current directory of the script.
     - If you receive errors related to missing configuration files when trying to run Predator, try setting this variable to a static file path.
     - Example: